 - Do not continue to operate the engine if the low oil pressure-alert indicator is on and the engine oil pressure is low.
 Serious engine damage will occur. - The low oil pressure-alert indicator does not indicate the engine oil level.
-Use the oil dipstick to check the remaining oil quantity.
+Use the oil dipstick to check the oil level.
 For further information, see page 53.